dariusstrasel/Google_Analytics_Embedded_Dashboard/README.md

-# Google Analtics Embedded Dashboard
+# Google Analytics Embedded Dashboard

 To Run:
 1. Clone the repository: